mecid/mecid.github.io/_posts/2019-06-12-understanding-property-wrappers-in-swiftui.md

 ```

 #### @EnvironmentObject
-Instead of passing *ObservedObject* via init method of our View we can implicitly inject it into *Environment* of our *View* hierarchy.
+Instead of passing *ObservableObject* via init method of our View we can implicitly inject it into *Environment* of our *View* hierarchy.
 By doing this, we create the opportunity for all child *Views* of current *Environment* access this *ObservableObject*.

 ```swift
 class SceneDelegate: UIResponder, UIWindowSceneDelegate {